LuxSci

 • Intercepted within the intended address by another individual who lives at or has access to the residence.

-As detailed later in this post, email also allows for various controls and processes, which mitigate the risks of unsuccessful message delivery.
+Conversely, as detailed later in this post, email allows for various controls and processes, which mitigate the risks of unsuccessful message delivery.

-Most importantly, secure email provides data encryption, which safeguards the sensitive patient data within EoBs during transmission and when stored by rendering it unreadable to malicious actors who might intercept it.
-Physical mail, in contrast, offers no such protection, as someone who intercepts a paper EoB form can simply open it and freely read its contents.
+Additionally, secure, HIPAA compliant email provides data encryption, which safeguards the sensitive patient data within EOBs during transmission and at rest by rendering it unreadable to malicious actors who might intercept it or gain access to it.
+Physical mail, in contrast, offers no such protection, as someone who intercepts a paper EOB notice can simply open it and freely read its contents.

-Finally, secure email delivery platforms feature identity verification and access controls that enable healthcare insurers to restrict access to PHI to authorized personnel, limiting its exposure.
-They also provide auditing capabilities to track access to patient data, and quickly identify the source of security breaches.
+Finally, secure email delivery platforms, such as LuxSci, feature identity verification and access controls that enable healthcare insurers to restrict access to PHI, limiting its exposure.
+Similarly, HIPAA compliant email also provides auditing logging capabilities to track access to patient data, to quickly identify the source of security breaches.

-HIPAA Compliance Benefits
+Compliance Benefits

 Another considerable benefit of using secure email to send policyholders their EoBs, or, in fact, any communication containing PHI, is that it’s far easier to implement breach notification protocols.
-Email delivery platforms provide real-time tracking, so companies can pinpoint email message failures quickly and act accordingly.
-Similarly, intrusion detection systems and other cybersecurity measures that support email systems can enable faster detection and containment of data breaches.
+HIPAA compliant email delivery platforms provide real-time tracking, so companies can pinpoint email message failures quickly and act accordingly.
+Similarly, intrusion detection systems and other cybersecurity measures that support email systems enable the faster detection and containment of data breaches.

-In stark contrast, physical mail is far more difficult to track – and even those limited capabilities are reserved for more expensive delivery options.
+In stark contrast, physical mail is far more difficult to track.
 Consequently, security breaches via mail could go unnoticed for days or even weeks.
-If you’re unaware of a data breach, or have not yet contained or mitigated it, you’re then unable to inform all affected parties, resulting in further HIPAA violations.
+If you’re unaware of a data breach, let alone have not yet contained or mitigated it, you’re unable to inform all affected parties, resulting in further HIPAA violations and a loss of customer trust.

 Reduced Carbon Footprint

-Finally, it’s difficult to highlight the benefits of sending EoBs to policyholders by email without recognizing the positive environmental impact, too.
-Email EoBs cut down on paper, for both the forms themselves and the envelopes they’re mailed in.
-Then there’s the matter of the electricity and ink involved in printing them, the emissions produced in their delivery, etc. Opting to send EoBs via email reduces all these factors, which enables healthcare organizations to lower their carbon footprint and, where applicable, meet their sustainability obligations or goals.
+It’s difficult to highlight the cost benefits of sending EOBs to policyholders by email without recognizing the positive environmental impact, too.
+Email EOBs cuts down on paper usage, for both the notices themselves and the envelopes they’re mailed in.
+Then there’s the matter of the electricity and ink involved in printing them, the emissions produced in their delivery, etc. Opting to send EOBs via email reduces all these factors, which enables healthcare organizations to lower their carbon footprint and, where applicable, meet their sustainability obligations.

-LuxSci’s Secure High Volume Email Solution enables healthcare insurance companies to instantly send Explanation of Benefits statements to policyholders at a massive scale, extending into hundreds of thousands or millions per month.
+LuxSci’s HIPAA compliant Secure High Volume Email solution enables healthcare insurers to instantly send EOBs to policyholders securely and at scale, extending into hundreds of thousands and millions of messages a month.

 Our HIPAA compliant email delivery platform features: